ambiot/ambd_sdk/project/realtek_amebaD_va0_example/example_sources/I2S/mbed/i2s_bypass/readme.txt

   4.Plug audio source to Red phone jack

 In this example, you can hear the fluent audio source from the earphone.

+Tips: To compile this example, you need to copy main.c and alc5651.c to "project\realtek_amebaD_va0_example\src\src_hp".